hturnbull93/portfolio/README.md

 - Added Headings reset.
 - Added individual headings font scaling with clamp.
 - Added max width and absolute font size to paragraphs.
+- Added bottom border and hover to a tags

 In `src/components/navbar.jsx`: